 Besides supporting employees in their volunteer work to protect biodiversity, the Daikin Group places great importance on providing information and education to the general public.

-Daikin Industries developed the Circle of Life environmental education program for elementary school students, which focuses on biodiversity based on Daikin's reforestation efforts in Indonesia.
+Daikin Industries, Ltd. developed the Circle of Life environmental education program for elementary school students, which focuses on biodiversity based on Daikin's reforestation efforts in Indonesia.
 In April 2010, we began providing schools around Japan with teaching materials free of charge.